QuocAnh1104/VJU2023__GroupWork7_AI/README.md

 - Provide an educational example of implementing a Random Forest model from scratch, without relying on machine learning libraries like scikit-learn.

 Dataset:
-The dataset used in this project is kaggle_bot_accounts_detection.csv
+The dataset used in this project is kaggle_bot_accounts_detection.csv.
+The link stores the file is below: https://drive.google.com/drive/folders/1EhvPIyWHNeCB6fmCHgP23W9fV-5gGJiA?usp=sharing

 Model Overview:
 The model used in this project is a Random Forest classifier, an ensemble learning method that builds multiple decision trees and aggregates their predictions for more accurate results.
 The key steps include: